dmedinag/Random-practice/README.md

 # Random-practice

-I will upload some interesting solved problems here.
-Find handout as comments in each!
+It's always fun to solve some random problems.
+Here I will upload some solutions for practice stuff in different languages.
+Feel free to comment on possible improvements/optimizations!